id-studiolab/Digital-Interfaces/tutorials/02-pomodoro/step2.md

 ```

-It's time to upload your code to the ItsyBitsy and see if it works!
+It's time to upload your code to the PicoExpander and see if it works!
 Your code should now:

  - Output a print statement once the state changes
  - Switch between states upon button press